Diegoabeta/stock-watch/README.md

 - If states get more complex or need mutation, consider using Zustand for state management
 - If local storage needs grow, consider using SQLite
 - Implement CI/CD options for automated testing and deployment
+- Upgrade to Expo SDK 53 when stable

 ---